fuelphp-storage/routing/README.md

 Besides defining the filter per route definition manually, you can also define an autofilter, which is something callable that will convert the translated route into a controller and action.

+## Contributing

+Thank you for considering contribution to FuelPHP framework.
+Please see [CONTRIBUTING](https://github.com/fuelphp/fuelphp/blob/master/CONTRIBUTING.md) for details.

+## License

+The MIT License (MIT).
+Please see [License File](LICENSE) for more information.